Congratulations on your new family member! Or if you’re in the planning stages, may the best puppy for you find her/his way to your home.

 I always tell my clients to consider getting insurance coverage if they don’t have 10,000 – 20,000 dollars laying around.
 Medical expenses can add up fast, especially as they get older.

-I will end with this: everything comes with risks and benefits that need to be evaluated.
+Everything comes with risks and benefits that need to be evaluated.
 Nothing is ever risk free, no matter what we chose.
 So, make sure you’re well informed and don’t blindly follow what any vet will tell you – traditional or holistic.
 But generally speaking, focusing on supporting the body’s innate ability to be healthy will shield it from disease.